Find Out About How to Stop Procrastinating and Why You do it and how it is like a Theme Park:

 5. You Leave Things Until the Last-Minute Because You ‘Do Your Best Work Like This’

-#5 – Action on How to Stop Procrastinating: Perfectionists – Remember that ‘Good enough’ is ok.
+#5 – Action on How to Stop Procrastinating: Perfectionists – Start to trust yourself.
+Remember that ‘Good enough’ is ok.
 Thrill seekers – Be conscious that the adrenalin rush is huge, but so is the stress.
 People like people who are in control, because thrill seekers are exciting, but hard to work with.

 6. You Lack the Motivation, or the Task Does not have Sufficient Reward for You